-- Fundamental research on evaporation processes for storage dams accounting for thermal storage in the water body and advection from surrounds, leading to improved prediction of evaporation losses from weather data and storage characteristics. - Further testing of the instrumentation developed in this project for seepage and evaporation determination and methodologies to separate seepage and evaporation components of water loss. - Further development of depth sounder systems developed at USQ for storage basin mapping to provide a cheap and accurate system for mapping the storage basin when filled with water. - Information on the extent and area categories of storages in each state leading to information on likely water savings from EMTs. - Fundamental research on the potential for monolayers particularly in terms of distribution characteristics, application methods, evaporation reduction performance and environmental impact. - Further large scale testing of commercial products in conjunction with suppliers to assess evaporation mitigation efficiency and mechanical durability. - Support for quality control, collection and analysis of data being collected commercially by a number of irrigation consultants to facilitate better understanding of factors impacting seepage rates and regional evaporation losses from storage.

-• Extension and communication of results to a wide range of irrigators and stakeholders to ensure the current high level of interest is maintained.
+- fundamental research on evaporation processes for storage dams accounting for thermal storage in the water body and advection from surrounds, leading to improved prediction of evaporation losses from weather data and storage characteristics - further testing of the instrumentation developed in this project for seepage and evaporation determination and methodologies to separate seepage and evaporation components of water loss - further development of depth sounder systems developed at USQ for storage basin mapping to provide a cheap and accurate system for mapping the storage basin when filled with water - information on the extent and areal categories of storages in each state leading to information on likely water savings from EMTs - fundamental research on the potential for use of monolayers, particularly in terms of distribution characteristics, application methods, evaporation reduction performance and environmental impact - further large scale testing of commercial products, to assess evaporation mitigation efficiency and mechanical durability (in conjunction with suppliers) - support for quality control, collation and analysis of data being collected commercially by a number of irrigation consultants to facilitate better understanding of factors impacting seepage rates and regional evaporation losses from storage - extension and communication of results to a wide range of irrigators and stakeholders to ensure the current high level of interest is maintained.

-The current interest by EMT product suppliers and landholders and operators in the agricultural, mining and municipal sectors needs to be supported by continued widespread publicity of the potential for evaporation water savings and cost/benefit of water savings.
+The current interest by EMT product suppliers, landholders and operators in the agricultural, mining and municipal sectors needs to be supported by continued widespread publicity of the potential for evaporation water savings and cost/benefit of water savings.

-In the report, a number of areas for further research and investment where identified.
-One of these was the development of a computer model ('Ready Reckoner') which allows site specific assessment of evaporation mitigation systems, whether it be a cover over the water, applying a chemical monolayer or modifying the shape of the storage dam.
-The 'Ready Reckoner' calculator (Heinrich and Schmidt, 2005) is a model which performs a simple, site-specific economic assessment of the viability of evaporation mitigation systems.
+A number of areas for further research and investment were identified in the report.
+One of these was the development of a computer model (Ready Reckoner) which allows site specific assessment of evaporation mitigation systems, whether it be a cover over the water, applying a chemical monolayer or modifying the shape of the storage dam.
+The Ready Reckoner calculator (Heinrich & Schmidt 2006) is a model which performs a simple, site-specific economic assessment of the viability of evaporation mitigation systems.
 The user enters appropriate data to customise the software to their particular site.
 The calculator then returns the volume of water saved (in ML) and the cost of the evaporation mitigation system used to save this water (\$/ML/year).

-The 'Ready Reckoner' requires a number of inputs from the user to evaluate evaporation mitigation systems for their particular storage.
-The inputs are grouped into six fields: Storage Type and Geometry, Evaporation, Average Amount of Water Stored per Month, Average Percentage of Years that the Storage Contains Water, Seepage Information and Evaporation Mitigation System Information.
+The Ready Reckoner requires a number of inputs from the user to evaluate evaporation mitigation systems for their particular storage.
+The inputs are grouped into six fields: storage type and geometry, evaporation, average amount of water stored per month, average percentage of years that the storage contains water, seepage information and evaporation mitigation system information.

-To demonstrate the ready reckoner, an example 1 hectare square ring tank (100m x 100m) in 3 locations was assessed using 3 of the products available.
-The first example site is Dubbo in New South Wales (32.25 S 148.61 E) using the E-Vap Cap floating plastic cover.
-The results summary below is based on a number of assumptions including that the storage always has water in it, the storage is constructed on a clay soils, all batters are 3:1 and the wall height is 3m, the annual evaporation is 2024 mm/year, that the installation cost is \$15.00/m2 and the evaporation saving efficiency of the cover is 95%
+To demonstrate the Ready Reckoner, a 1 hectare square ring tank (100 m x 100 m) was assessed in three locations using three of the products available.
+The first site is Dubbo in New

+South Wales (32.25 S 148.61 E) using the E-Vap Cap floating plastic cover.
+The results summary below is based on a number of assumptions including:

+- the storage always has water in it

+- the storage is constructed on clay soils

+- all batters are 3:1 and the wall height is 3 m

+- the annual evaporation is 2024 mm/year

+- the installation cost is \$15.00/m2

+- the evaporation saving efficiency of the cover is 95 per cent.